huggingface/datasets/docs/source/share_dataset.rst

 	make quality

-7. Once you're happy with your dataset script file, add your changes and make a commit to record your changes locally:
+**7.** Once you're happy with your dataset script file, add your changes and make a commit to **record your changes locally**:

 .. code::

 	git add datasets/<my-new-dataset>
 	git commit

 It is a good idea to sync your copy of the code with the original repository regularly.
 This way you can quickly account for changes:

 .. code::

 	git fetch upstream
 	git rebase upstream/master

 Push the changes to your account using:

 .. code::

    git push -u origin my-new-dataset

-8. We also recommanded to add **tests** and **metadata** to the dataset script if possible.
-To generate these files go read the :ref:`adding-tests` section.
+**8.** We also recommend adding **tests** and **metadata** to the dataset script if possible.
+Go through the :ref:`adding-tests` section to do so.

-9. Once you are satisfied with the dataset, go the webpage of your fork on GitHub and cick on "Pull request" to open a pull-request on the `main github repository <https://github.com/huggingface/nlp>`__ for review.
+**9.** Once you are satisfied with the dataset, go the webpage of your fork on GitHub and cick on "Pull request" to **open a pull-request** on the `main github repository <https://github.com/huggingface/nlp>`__ for review.

 .. _community-dataset: